Princess Anne, Duchess of Calabria

 Princess Anne of Bourbon-Two Sicilies, Dowager Duchess of Calabria (Anne Marguerite Brigitte Marie; born 4 December 1938), born Princess Anne of Orléans, is the widow of Infante Carlos, Duke of Calabria.
-She is the third daughter and fifth child of Henri, Count of Paris, Orléanist claimant to the defunct French throne, and his wife Princess Isabelle of Orléans-Braganza.
+She is the third daughter and fifth child of Henri, Count of Paris, Orléanist claimant to the defunct French throne, and Princess Isabelle of Orléans-Braganza.

 Biography

 Princess Anne of Orléans was born on 4 December 1938 at Woluwe-Saint-Pierre, Belgium, to Henri, Count of Paris, claimant to the French throne, and Princess Isabelle of Orléans-Braganza.
 At the time, the family was residing at Manoir d'Anjou, a 15-hectare estate in the Belgian town.
 In 1950, the law banning claimants to the French throne from residing in the country was rescinded and the family moved back to France.

 Since her marriage, Princess Anne has accompanied her husband, and now son, on official engagements on behalf of the Sacred Military Constantinian Order of Saint George.
 Due to the close friendship and familial relationship between her husband and King Juan Carlos, Princess Anne and her husband were viewed as extended members of the Spanish royal family.
 They were often first in the procession of the royal family at large family events, such as the wedding of Felipe, Prince of Asturias, and Doña Letizia Ortiz y Rocasolano.

 The Duchess of Calabria occasionally undertakes official engagements on behalf of the Spanish monarchy.
 On 28 June 2015, the Duchess delivered the combat flag to the Spanish frigate Blas de Lezo (F103) in Getxo.